ShivamSinghal1/Competitive-Programming-Algorithms/README.md

 The purpose of this repository is to get all the Algorithms required for Competitive Programming at one place.
 This will be very helpful.

 #### If you wish to contribute, please refer to [the contributor guidelines](https://github.com/ShivamSinghal1/Competitive-Programming-Algorithms/blob/master/CONTRIBUTING.md).
+- Add a Competitive Programming Algorithm other than the mentioned in the repository.
+- Please do not copy from the internet and then paste it here.
+Try to implement on your own.
+- Try to generalize the Algorithm.
+- The purpose is to learn something from this.
+- If you implement some algorithm from this repository and found some issue , Raise issue and it will be solved ASAP.

+#### If you want to Practice then visit (https://codedigger.tech) and practice topicwise competitive problems from competitive sites Codeforces , SPOJ , Codechef and UVa.

 ## Mathematics_Algo
   1) calculate_Factor :- To Calculate Factor of any number n, returns set loaded with all factors of n.
   2) gcd_Extended :- To calculate gcd with Extended Euclidean ax+by=gcd(a,b).